intershop/intershop-pwa/docs/guides/formly.md

 - `FormlyTestingExampleComponent` is a type that contains an empty input field and can be used as an example field type.
 - `FormlyTestingFieldgroupExampleComponent` is a type that renders all configs in the `fieldGroup` attribute of the field.

-In addition, to test components or pages that use Formly, use the `FormlyTestingModule`.
+In addition, to test components or pages that use Formly, import the `FormlyTestingModule`.
-It defines a FormlyModule with preconfigured sample field types.
+It defines and exports a FormlyModule with preconfigured dummy field types and wrappers that match the `FormlyModule`.

 ### Testing Custom Types